mikkokallio/gomokuai/doc/testing.md

 ### Skill

-As part of the performance testing is determining how good the AI is at playing gomoku.
+Besides speed, the other part of the performance testing is determining how good the AI is at playing gomoku.
 Benchmarking can be done e.g. against other versions of the AI, using a different set of parameters.
 For example, if one player has depth 9, it should quite easily defeat another player with depth 5, of course taking into account the first player advantage when comparing win percentages.
 Ideally, each player plays both as many games as black and white and the winning % from e.g. 100 games determines which version is better.
 TBA: script that runs e.g. 100 games and automatically calculates performance.

 ### Test results